talk-to/Chocolate/README.md

 Chocolate is published as a [CocoaPod][CocoaPods], with each the three modules above listed as a separate subspec.

-For example, to use the first public release of Chocolate's Foundation Additions, we will need to add the following to our `Podfile`
+For example, to use Chocolate's [Foundation Additions][FoundationAdditions], add the following to your `Podfile`

-    pod 'TDTChocolate/FoundationAdditions', :git => 'git@github.com:talk-to/Chocolate', :tag => '1.0.0'
+    pod 'TDTChocolate/FoundationAdditions'

 then run